ichoukou/OuyeXie.github.io/service/Search/Elasticsearch/Plugins.md

  - make sure use .zip to install as it includes all dependencies (XXX-jar-with-dependencies.jar may also work but did not try)
  - mvn sometimes cannot work with ik's parents, make sure you have the correct maven version

-### config

-copy elasticsearch-analysis-ik/config/ik into ES-HOME/config/ik (create dir if there was not any)

 ### edit elasticsearch.yml